andreasfloan/Group-42/BIM_Execution_Plan.md

 - Material properties (e.g., material strength) for structural calculations.

+### Quality Assurance

+The following quality assurance measures will be implemented to ensure the accuracy and reliability of the structural capacity calculation script and its outputs:

+## Unit Testing

+Unit tests will be written to verify the individual functions of the script, including:

+- Reading and parsing IFC files
+- Extracting data from IFC files, such as the dimensions, material properties, and applied loads for 'IfcBeam' elements
+- Conducting structural analysis for 'IfcBeam' elements, including calculating maximum bending stress and load-bearing capacity
+- Aggregating the results to provide a comprehensive overview of the load-bearing capacity of all 'IfcBeam' elements in the building

+## Integration Testing

+Integration tests will be performed to ensure that the script works correctly with other BIM software, such as structural analysis software.
+This will involve testing the script with a variety of IFC files and comparing the calculated load-bearing capacity values to those obtained from the structural analysis software.

+## Acceptance Testing

+Users will be involved in the acceptance testing process to ensure that the script meets their needs and requirements.
+This will involve asking users to test the script with their own IFC files and provide feedback on the results.

+In addition to the above measures, the following steps will be taken to ensure the quality of the script:

+- The script will be well-documented, including detailed instructions on how to use it, example input data and output results, and a description of the assumptions and limitations of the script.
+- The script will be reviewed by other experienced professionals to identify any potential errors or omissions.
+- The script will be maintained and updated on a regular basis to reflect changes in the IFC schema and to address any user feedback or bug reports.

+By implementing these quality assurance measures, we can ensure that the structural capacity calculation script is a reliable and accurate tool for structural engineers and other professionals involved in building analysis and design.

 ### Interdependent Use Cases

 Completion of this use case can enable other related use cases, including: